 3. Recycling Risk

-Another important component of the New Proposed Regulations is the ability for funds to sell assets and recycle the cash proceeds into a new OZ investment within a 12-month period.
+Another important component of the New Proposed Regulations is the ability for funds to sell assets and recycle the cash proceeds into a new Opportunity Zone investment within a 12-month period.
 Critically, this recycling of capital does not affect an investor’s holding period in its QOF interest.

 While this rule could allow funds to opportunistically sell certain assets without holding for ten years, it is important to note that any gain recognized on the sale of said asset is required to be recognized and allocated to investors.